dinky1s/dogefaucet-list/README.md

 - MMOclub Faucet - Works most of the time, good payouts [MMOclub.com/Faucet](http://cur.lv/7n8ag)
 - Click & Coin - uses microwallet; 100 satoshi every hour [Click & Coin](http://me.cur.lv/clickandcoin)
 - BitCoin Reserve - do easy tasks to earn BTC - Pays frequently and nicely!
 [Bitcoin Reserve](http://me.cur.lv/bitcoinreserve)
+- Virwox - No actual free coins here, but a great exchange to get started in Cryptocurrencies.
+Can use Paypal to by SLLs and convert the SLLs to Bitcoins (BTC).
+Safe, secure and easy to use.
+Register here:  [Virwox.com](http://bit.cur.lv/Virwox)

 MoonCoin